bambielli/bambielli.github.io/_til/2017-01-18-the-console-object-and-specificity.md

 ---
-title:  "The Console Object && CSS Specificity"
+title:  "CSS specificity and the Console Object"
 date:   2017-01-18 22:25:00
 category: til
 tags: [console, devtools, chrome, css]
 ---

-TIL (more like relearned) CSS specificity rules, and some additional methods on the console object other than `console.log`.
+TIL (more like relearned) CSS specificity rules, and (unrelated) some additional methods on the console object other than `console.log`.

 We had a UI Community of Practice meeting today at Expedia.
 There were 2 speakers: the first spoke about CSS specificity rules, and the second spoke about the console object and some of the additional methods on it past just `console.log`